DanielCucharo/MusicplayerDaniel/README.md

-I'll have access to my brothers computer on thursday or friday morning, i'll add the files when he lets me use it.
+My brother will not give me access to the computer due to his game(Valorant)